 If you immediately run cargo build again without making any changes, you won’t get any output aside from the Finished line.
 Cargo knows it has already downloaded and compiled the dependencies, and you haven’t changed anything about them in your Cargo.toml file.
 Cargo also knows that you haven’t changed anything about your code, so it doesn’t recompile that either.
 With nothing to do, it simply exits.

-If you open up the src/main.rs file, make a trivial change, and then save it and build again, you’ll only see two lines of output:
+If you open the src/main.rs file, make a trivial change, and then save it and build again, you’ll only see two lines of output:

 $ cargo build